 to the extent that we love ourselves.

-You may be aware of negative self-talk.
-You might already know that criticizing your partner doesn’t work; this common behavior usually creates ill feelings that result in hurt and distance in our relationship.
+You may be aware of negative self-talk; the inner critic may be a mental occupant.
+And maybe you found out the hard way like I did early in my marriage that criticizing your partner doesn’t work.
+This common behavior usually creates ill feelings that result in hurt and distance in our relationship.
 If we criticize enough, it becomes habit-forming.
-Once criticism is a habit, just like a weed, it stunts the growth of love and appreciation.
+Once criticism is a habit, just like a weed taking over a garden, it stunts the growth of love and appreciation.

 You might wonder why we complain or criticize when we could just as easily acknowledge the good things in ourselves or our partner.